sustech-topology/TopCap/additional/README.md

 ## Discussion on parameter selection

-[`Disc-parameter.py`](Disc-parameter.py) produces results in Fig. 8c as follows.
+[`Disc-parameter.py`](Disc-parameter.py) produces results in Fig. 8c.
+This script focuses on quantifying topological features as a function of embedding parameters.
+More specifically, it is designed to study how topological features, extracted from the embedded time series via persistent homology (PH), vary with changes in the time delay $\tau$ and the embedding dimension $d$.
+It provides the following functionalities.

+- PH Computation
+  - Uses the Ripser library to compute persistence diagrams on the point clouds obtained from both standard and cyclic time-delay embedding (TDE).
+It then extracts the key metrics:
+    - Birth time: The starting point of a homological feature
+    - Lifetime: The persistence (duration) of the feature

+- Parallel processing
+  - Employs Python’s multiprocessing to compute PH metrics for a range of delay values $\tau$ and embedding dimensions $d$ in parallel, improving performance on large datasets.

+- Comprehensive visualisation
+  - Plots the variation of the birth times and lifetimes as functions of delay for cyclic TDE.
+  - Provides additional plots of 3D PCA projections for standard and cyclic TDE with varying $\tau$.
+  - Saves computed results in pickle files for later review or further analysis.

+For its usage, update the file path to the pickled time series (the `phone` file) before running.
+The script will display several plots, including the original time series, its magnitude spectrum with annotated frequency peaks, and the relationship between PH metrics and embedding parameters.

 ## Discussion on additional geometric features

-[`Disc-feature.py`](Disc-feature.py) produces results in Fig. 8d as follows.
+[`Disc-feature.py`](Disc-feature.py) produces results in Fig. 8d.
+This script focuses on characterising the dynamical properties of the time series by examining how principal component analysis (PCA) eigenvalues of the embedded data change with embedding parameters.
+It provides the following functionalities.

+- **PCA Eigenvalue Analysis:**
+  - **As a Function of Delay (τ):** Computes PCA eigenvalues using circular time delay embeddings while varying τ.
+It then plots the first 10 eigenvalues versus the delay.
+  - **As a Function of Embedding Dimension (d):** For a fixed delay, it varies the embedding dimension and plots the corresponding PCA eigenvalues.

+- **Insight into System Dynamics:**
+  By analyzing how the eigenvalues evolve, one can infer the intrinsic dimensionality and the complexity of the underlying dynamics in the time series.

+- **Usage:**
+  Make sure the pickled time series (e.g., stored in a file named `phone`) is accessible.
+Run the script to generate plots that detail the PCA eigenvalue spectra as functions of τ and d.

 ## Standard vs. cyclic time-delay embedding

 As in Supplementary Fig. 2, [`Supp-TDE.py`](Supp-TDE.py) generates a grid of 16 interactive 3D plots to comprehensively compare and visualise the methods of time-delay embedding (TDE) in relation to the effects of embedding parameters.
-It provides the following key functionalities.
+It focuses on visualising the geometry of embedded data and provides the following functionalities.

 - Methods of time-delay embedding
   - Standard TDE: Uses a fixed delay without wrapping around the time series.
   - Cyclic TDE: Applies a modulo operation to wrap around the time series, ensuring continuity in cyclic data.

 - 3D Visualisation via PCA
-  - Each embedded dataset is reduced to three dimensions using Principal Component Analysis (PCA).
+  - Each embedded dataset is reduced to three dimensions using PCA.
 The script then plots the projections in a 3D scatter plot, where point colour represents locations of sampled data points in the time series prior to embedding.

 - Parameter variation
   - First row: Standard embedding with a fixed embedding dimension 10 and varying delays 5, 10, 50, 100.
   - Second row: Cyclic embedding with the same embedding dimension 10 and a different set of delays 5, 100, 500, 1000.
   - Third and fourth rows: Standard and cyclic embedding with a fixed delay 1 and varying embedding dimensions 10, 100, 500, 1270.

-As for its usage, ensure the selected time series data (commonly referred to as the `phone` file) is available through the specified path.
+For its usage, ensure the pickled time series data (commonly referred to as the `phone` file) is available through the specified path.
 Run the script to generate a comprehensive set of 3D visualisations which help with selecting optimal embedding parameters.

 ## Further discussion on parameter selection